ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S14_Numpy/02_NumPy_Random/07_poisson_dist.md

 * `lam`: Expected number of events (can be a float or array of floats)
 * `size`: Output array shape

+When we generate a distribution, we should use a NumPy generator instance rather than calling the function off of `random` itself.
+In the code examples, I will use the `random.default_rng()` random number generator.

 ---

 ### An Example with `λ=2`